March 22, 2022

 High school sophomores, juniors and seniors are invited onto campus for the English Festival.
-The English Festival at Bluffton University, now celebrating its 35th year, offers students an intensive day of literary and writing activities based on various literary sources, with a particular emphasis on festival readings.
+The English Festival at Bluffton University offers students an intensive day of literary and writing activities based on various literary sources, with a particular emphasis on festival readings.
 To register, request a registration form from the festival coordinator at your school.

 All participants will read the materials listed below in preparation for the festival.
 Writing exercises, readings and discussions will be based on knowledge of these resources.
 Bring these materials with you to the festival.
 The books are available at online booksellers.

 The day's events will feature an invigorating mix of impromptu writing, college-level discussions and sessions with the guest author.

 Fiction in a Flash!

 Melissa Michal, English professor and fiction author, invites you to come write a short fiction piece inspired by famous Edward Hopper paintings.

 Kate Spike, English professor, examines language learning and communication between two generations.

 Jeff Gundy, Bluffton English professor and poet, will discuss transforming personal experiences into poetry, using poems by Eloisa Amezcua and Festival students.